swkidd/react-electron-llamafile-starter/README.md

 ###  Build Cross-platform [Llamafile](https://github.com/Mozilla-Ocho/llamafile) Apps with [Electron](https://www.electronjs.org) and [React](https://react.dev)

+#### This is a starter app that uses Electron and React to build cross-platform desktop apps that can run llamafiles.
+Llamafile allows you to share and execute LLMs across platforms using a single file.

 #### !!!
 Requires a llamafile to run !!!
 Download a llamafile from the [llamafile repo](https://github.com/Mozilla-Ocho/llamafile) and place it in the 'assets/llamafile' directory then linked by changing the `exec` command file path in `src/main/main.ts`.
 The [mistral-7b-instruct-v0.1-Q4_K_M-main.llamafile](https://huggingface.co/jartine/mistral-7b.llamafile/resolve/main/mistral-7b-instruct-v0.1-Q4_K_M-main.llamafile?download=true) is the current default.